Chart Color Schemes

 Population growth drivers in Maroochy River are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 are adopted, based on 2021 data.
-These projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
-Considering projected demographic shifts, the suburb is expected to grow by 351 persons to 2041, reflecting a total increase of 16.4% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+Considering projected demographic shifts, an above median population growth is expected for locations outside capital cities.
+The suburb of Maroochy River is projected to grow by 290 persons to 2041, reflecting a total increase of 15.2% over the 16-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population